-Every woman longs for a dream pregnancy.
-A 40-week, worry-free time where everything goes as planned.
+Every woman dreams of an ideal pregnancy — a 40-week time where everything goes as planned.
 But 1 out of every 10 infants in the United States is born prematurely.
-And when a baby has had less time to develop in the womb, he or she is often born with problems.
+And when a baby has had less time to develop in the womb, they are often born with problems.
 That’s because many organs, including the brain, lungs, and liver, are still developing in the final weeks of pregnancy.
-Problems range from mild to severe, and can include breathing and feeding problems, cerebral palsy, developmental delays, and vision and hearing problems.
+Preterm birth problems range from mild to severe.
+They can include breathing and feeding problems, cerebral palsy, developmental delays, and vision and hearing problems.

 Preterm birth is the greatest contributor to infant death.
 Most of the deaths occur among babies born prior to 32 weeks of pregnancy.